 One FTC commissioner still voted no. The main concern was the new company’s projected debt of close to $13 billion.
 That debt is owed to VICI Properties and Gaming and Leisure Properties Inc. as another real estate investment trust.

 As part of the New Jersey plan, Eldorado will sell Bally’s Atlantic City for $25 million.
 That hotel and casino will be purchased by Twin River Worldwide Holdings out of Rhode Island.
-The other three casinos in New Jersey (Caesars, Harrah’s and Tropicana) must remain open for the next five years.
+The other three (Caesars, Harrah’s, and Tropicana) must remain open for the next five years.